SIholin/ubilocation-server/README.md

 Easiest way to get a development server running is to use docker-compose.
 Before running necessary properties files must be created.

-To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/createProperties.sh) with command './scripts/createProperties.sh' and another [bash script](https://github.com/ubikampus/Bluetooth-Location-Server/blob/master/scripts/createSignConfig.sh) with command './scripts/createSignConfig.sh' to automatically create all the needed properties and give them a default value that can be used directly or changed if wanted.
+To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/createProperties.sh) with command `./scripts/createProperties.sh` and another [bash script](https://github.com/ubikampus/Bluetooth-Location-Server/blob/master/scripts/createSignConfig.sh) with command `./scripts/createSignConfig.sh` to automatically create all the needed properties and give them a default value that can be used directly or changed if wanted.

 Last you must create or copy the file and maybe rename the file that contains the public key.
-Because in default it is excepted to be inside 'config' folder as 'PublicKeyForObserverConfig.txt'.
+Because in default it is excepted to be inside `config` folder as `PublicKeyForObserverConfig.txt`.

 Set up the development environment with `docker-compose up -d mqtt` and `docker-compose up btls`.
 You should now have both the location server and an mqtt server running.